aatuh/recsys/docs/business_overview.md

 ## 4. Safety and guardrails

 - **Automated simulations** replay scripted user journeys (cold start, power users, long-tail shoppers) before config changes ship.
 They produce metrics + screenshots that PMs can review.
-- **Guardrail policies** (YAML) encode coverage floors, diversity requirements, and “starter experience” checks.
+- **Guardrail policies** (YAML) encode coverage floors (how much of the catalog should appear over time), diversity requirements, and “starter experience” checks.
 CI fails fast if any metric drops below thresholds.
 - **Rules runbook** defines how overrides interact with guardrails, ensuring manual boosts cannot starve critical cohorts.
 - **Observation hooks** (Prometheus metrics + structured traces) make regressions visible in dashboards within minutes.

 Together they create a “trust but verify” loop: experimentation is easy, but nothing rolls out silently.

+For a plain-language explanation of how guardrails and simulations work together, see the “What guardrails are (plain language)” section in `docs/simulations_and_guardrails.md`.

 ---